emberjs/rfcs/text/0000-handlebars-strict-mode.md

 but once the majority of Ember developers have migrated, we expect them to find it clearer, more intuitive and more productive.

-Two of the strict mode restrictions – no implicit `this` fallback and no eval, can be incrementally adopted in sloppy mode templates.
+Two of the strict mode restrictions—no implicit `this` fallback and no eval—can be incrementally adopted in sloppy mode templates.
 The former is already covered by [RFC #432](https://github.com/emberjs/rfcs/pull/432).
 We should continue implementing the transition path laid out by that RFC and encourage developers to start adopting the explicit `this` style.
 The latter (partials)